 Adware is everywhere on the Internet and in free software programs to display advertisements and collect information.
-But if this is done without the user's permission, it is a form of malware designed to collect information for hackers.
+But if this is done without the user's permission, it's a type of malware designed to collect information for hackers.

 Adware and spyware